shernandezp/XamarinForms.LocationService/README.md

 # Background Location Service

-XamarinForms.LocationService is an application that refreshes every 2 seconds GPS location.
+XamarinForms.LocationService is an application that refreshes every n seconds GPS location.
 For years I have been working developing mobile apps that require location features; hopefully, the current project will save you some time in regarding service and location management in your Xamarin application for Android and iOS.

   - Location Updates
   - Location Permissions Management